buchin/kamfret/readme.md

 # FlexcodeSDK for Laravel 4

+*Unmantained*.
+I'm currently have no time to maintain this repo.
+If you are interested in maintaining this repo, please let me know.

 ## Installation
 Begin by installing this package via Composer.
 Edit your project's `composer.json` file to require `buchin/kamfret`